JasonZQH/Advanced-Car-Bidding-System/README.md

 # Car Bidding System
- Full-stack Development for a auction platform
+ Full-stack Development for an auction platform